Make Linux Look Like macOS With These Easy Tweaks

 If you like Linux but enjoy the Mac aesthetic, you’re in luck!
-This article will guide you through the steps to make your Linux desktop behave and look like Apple’s macOS.
+You’re about to learn the simple steps required to make your Linux desktop behave and look like Apple’s macOS.

-One of the great benefits of Linux is how you can shape it as you see fit.
-There are lots of different ways to customize your own desktop — you can even change how your icons look!
-Macintosh desktops have two defining features: the application dock and the menu bar.
+Redesigning Linux to resemble macOS is straightforward.
+After all, Macintosh desktops have two defining features: the application dock and the menu bar.
 This guide will try and imitate them on Linux, along with other things.

 Before anything else, if you want your desktop to look like a Mac’s, you’ll need to install the right themes.
 A Linux theme called macOS Sierra does exactly that.
-To download it, enter these lines into your terminal:
+To download it, open a terminal and enter:

 cd $HOME/.themes wget https://github.com/B00merang-Project/macOS-Sierra/archive/master.zip